slyfox1186/ffmpeg-build-script/README.md

 * `libmp3lame`: MPEG-1 or MPEG-2 Audio Layer III
 * `libmysofa`: Is a simple set of C functions to read AES SOFA files, if they contain HRTFs stored according to the AES69-2015 standard
 * `libopencore_amr`: OpenCORE Adaptive Multi-Rate (AMR) speech codec library implementation
+* `libopenmpt`: A free Windows/Wine-based tracker and libopenmpt, a library to render tracker music (MOD, XM, S3M, IT MPTM, and dozens of other legacy formats) to a PCM audio stream
 * `libopus`: Lossy audio coding format
 * `libpulse`: A featureful, general-purpose sound server
 * `librubberband`: An audio time-stretching and pitch-shifting library and utility program